Ibanez RG: Hardware

-The pickups are usually configured as HSH, HSS or HH.
-There are Japan-Custom IBZ, USA-Custom IBZ, Infinity, Powersound, Seymour Duncan, DiMarzio, Acis, LoZ or EMG pickups in the RG Tremolo and Fixed series.
-The Prestige series typically comes equipped with either the USA and Japan IBZ series, IBZ DiMarzio pickups, DiMarzio pickups in different configurations (most often the "Tone Zone" and "Air Norton"), active EMGs in several configurations, and one model comes equipped with Non-OEM Seymour Duncans.
-Bare Knuckle pickups are now standard on some Prestige models.
+RG pickups options include humbucker and single-coil models, with humbucker-single–single (HSS), humbucker–single-humbucker (HSH), or dual-humbucker (HH) configurations available.
+Options available include Seymour Duncan, DiMarzio, or EMG models in addition to Ibanez custom models.

-All of the RG550s, 560s, 565s, 570s, 670s 750s, 760s and 770s have a version of the Ibanez Edge tremolo (vibrato unit), be it Original or Lo-Pro.
+All RGs of the 550 series and higher have the Ibanez Edge vibrato unit, either the original or low-profile version.
 The Edge tremolo incorporated several manufacturing changes when compared to the original Floyd Rose, including increased mass, relocated fine tuners and improved locking posts.
 The locking posts are no longer used as of the 2003 model year along with the introduction of the Edge Pro.

 While most models of the RG series use variations of Ibanez Edge tremolo, there are fixed bridge models available, which are equipped with either a Hipshot-style bridge or a Gibraltar standard bridge.
 Fixed bridge versions of the Edge bridge are also available on a few select signature models.

 Extra string models

-Since the release of RG7620 and 7621 in 1998, RG's are famous for being the basis of particularly easy to play seven string guitars.
+Since the release of RG7620 and 7621 in 1998, RGs are famous for being the basis of particularly easy to play seven string guitars.
 Also, in 2007, Ibanez produced its first commercially available 8 string guitar, the RG2228.
 Ibanez introduced their first commercial nine-string models, the RG9QM and RG90BKP, for 2014.